Bridlington: Town crier

 David Hinde, who lived in the nearby village of Bempton and was a member of the Ancient and Honourable Guild of Town Criers and the Loyal Company of Town Criers, was appointed in the Queen's Diamond Jubilee Year of 2012 by Bridlington Town Council.
 He was the first town crier in Bridlington since 1901.
-On 23 July 2013 Hinde gave a special proclamation outside Bridlington Priory, before a visit from Prince Charles and Camilla Parker-Bowles as part of the special "Priory 900" celebrations.
+On 23 July 2013 Hinde gave a special proclamation outside Bridlington Priory, before a visit from Prince Charles and Camilla, Duchess of Cornwall as part of the special "Priory 900" celebrations.

 On 17 August 2013, at the town's Sewerby Park, Hinde's cry was recorded at 114.8 decibels.
 He appeared as the Walmington-on-Sea town crier in the 2016 film Dad's Army.

 Landmarks

 Bridlington Priory, also known as the Priory Church of St Mary, is a Grade I listed building named after the Augustinian Priory on which it was built.
 It was once fortified; the Bayle (gate) nearby is what remains of that fortification and also a Grade I listed building.
 It has a ring of eight bells (tenor c.
 24 cwt, 05 t) with a long draft.
 It also has a large four-manual organ that boasts the widest "scaled" 32-foot reed (contra tuba) in the United Kingdom.
 Bridlington's war memorial is located in a triangular patch of garden at the junction of Prospect Street and Wellington Road.
 It was unveiled on 10 July 1921 by Captain S. H. Radcliffe, C. M. G., R. N.

 Bridlington Cemetery in Sewerby Road dates from the 19th century and includes 73 Commonwealth War Graves.
 The Grade II listed Gothic cemetery chapels, gatehouse and lodge were built in 1869 by the architect Alfred Smith of Nottingham.